This post may contain affiliate links.

 If a dinner recipe can’t be ready in 30 minutes or less, then I want no part in it whatsoever.
 I always love a good pasta dinner and aside from this recipe, we have this Spicy Sausage Pasta or this One Pot Lemon Ricotta Pasta dish on repeat!

-Who's got time, or the energy for that--unless of course it's something in the slow cooker.
+Who’s got time, or the energy for that–unless of course it’s something in the slow cooker.
 I want my dinners quick and I want them easy.
-And I don't want the same three or four recipes on repeat.
+And I don’t want the same three or four recipes on repeat.
 Is that too much to ask?

-Why You Will Love This Simple Ground Beef Pasta Dinner:
+Why You Will Love This Simple Ground Beef Pasta

 - It is so simple to prep.
 There is really not a lot to prepping this beefy pasta skillet.
 Cook your pasta and while it cooks, brown the meat and then add in veggies.
 Toss everything together with cheese in the end and dinner is served.

 - Leftovers are the best!
-I love this ground beef pasta recipe even better the second day.
-When the flavors and spices really have time to soak in and meld together, it's so so amazing.
+I love this easy ground beef recipe even better the second day.
+When the flavors and spices really have time to soak in and meld together, it’s so so amazing.

-- Uses kitchen and pantry basics.
+- Uses kitchen and pantry staples.
 Nothing crazy or out of the ordinary in this recipe.
 Everything in this dinner is in the kitchen for us at all times.
-Its a great recipe when I pull out some beef to thaw and need an idea of what to whip up because I know a grocery run won't be necessary.
+Its a great recipe when I pull out some beef to thaw and need an idea of what to whip up because I know a grocery run won’t be necessary.

 - tomato paste: a touch will help thicken up the sauce